-Wind and other renewable energy
+Wind, solar and other renewable energy

 The full definition of a renewable energy resource may be found in section 4928.01 of the Ohio Revised Code.
 In general, a renewable energy resource is wind energy, solar photovoltaic or solar thermal energy, power produced by a hydroelectric facility, geothermal energy, or fuel derived from solid wastes.